nautobot/nautobot/nautobot/docs/additional-features/computed-fields.md

 ```

 !!! note
-    Note that the slug field is used as the key names for items in the `computed_fields` attribute.
+    Note that the slug field is used as the key name for items in the `computed_fields` attribute.